Layne worked as a wildlife rehabilitator and medical intern for several years before becoming a licensed veterinary technician (LVT).

 South China Tiger

 Extinct in the wild.
 The population was in the 4,000s in the 1950s.
-In 1996, it was predicted to be 30-80.
-They have not been sighted in the wild for over 25 years in I its native habitat, the Southeast China-Hainan Moist Forests.
+In 1996, it was predicted to be 30–80.
+They have not been sighted in the wild for over 25 years in their native habitat, the Southeast China-Hainan Moist Forests.